marco-teves/wingman/README.md

 ### The Settings Menu

 This menu will be revealed as soon as the user clicks on the arrow button.
 This is the page that the user will interact with when creating, editing and deleting workout sessions and activities.
-It is made up of the following components:
+It is made up of the following components from top to bottom:

+- **Workout Info Button** Opens up the workout info menu where the user can scroll up and down to view every workout in the database.
+It will show the name, duration and description for users who want to know more about a specific workout.

 - **Workout Options:** This area of the settings menu will display the default and user-generated workouts from the database.
 The user will be able to scroll on the x-axis to search for a specific workout.
 Each workout item is draggable and can be dropped into the playlist section.

+    #### Note: on mobile, you need to touch and hold then release to drop the item to the playlist

     - **Default** and **User-Generated** activities will be coloured white and green respectively.

 - The **Playlist** is the area that the user will use to drop workout items onto.
-At this point of writing the README, the playlist limit is set to 5 items.
+Currently, the playlist limit is set to 15 items.

+    - **Justification:** Initially, I designed it to have around 6 drop down menues that acted as slots for the user to put their activities in.
+This proved to be cumbersome and limited so I opted for something that the user is already familiar with; playlists similar to Spotify, Youtube etc. This made the user experience more intuitive.

  - To manipulate the playlist, difficulty and workout items, users will interact with the **Utility Bar** that is located below the playlist.
 It contains several buttons and all buttons will play a button click sound:

     - **Delete Button** will delete the entire playlist.
 Pressing the delete button after confirming a workout will turn grey.
+        - **Justification:** couldn't quite figure out how to drag and drop an item already in the playlist to anywhere else to simulate deleting.
+Instead I added a button that deletes all items.

     - **Difficulty Slider** will set the difficulty of the session, adjusting the time allowed for rests.
 When the confirm button is pressed, the Stop Watch UI will change colour to reflect on the difficulty.
+        - **Justification:** Wanted a more intuitive user experiece, difficulty are color coded.
+However, this assumes that the user is not colourblind and does not have any setting to change colour.

     - **Add Workout Button** will allow the user to add a custom workout activity.
 Will display a pop up asking the user to fill out the workout name, duration and description.
+        - **Justification:** Because it is located in the utility bar, In my opinion this makes editing and adding activities more streamlined. (this applies to all buttons in the utility bar)

 - The **Confirm Button** will read all the workout items inside the playlist, and will send it to the stopwatch.
 Initially it is greyed out, telling the user that they would need to fill out the playlist first.
 To make sure the user does so, when pressed it will flash red and play an error sound to indicate the playlist is empty.
 The button will turn green if there are workouts in the playlist.
 Users will be able to change the workouts and re-confirm to update the playlist.